Menu

 Manu Bhaker in the shooting range

-• Since her first tryst with a pistol, Manu Bhaker has been raved about as India’s next big shooting sensation.
+• Manu was 14 years old when she tried her hand at shooting.
+Since her first tryst with a pistol, Manu Bhaker has been raved about as India’s next big shooting sensation.

 • With her father’s ₹1.5 lakh investment to undergo competitive shooting, Manu’s first international success came in 2017 when she won the silver medal at the 2017 Asian Junior Championships.